 The Upper School curriculum prepares boys for exam success whilst continuing to foster a love for learning.
 Boys are taught to think and reflect on their learning and Costa’s Habits of Mind continue to provide a framework of learning which helps them face and overcome academic challenges.
 We recognise that the boys, at this stage in their education, are of ‘secondary’ age and require a curriculum and support network which is relevant, inspiring and challenging.

-In Year 8 boys are placed in forms and teaching sets according to their destination schools and the style of exam they will sit.
-This helps ensure the delivery of content is appropriate for the individual and enables a team dynamic to build, acting as a further level of support for each boy.
+In Year 8, boys are placed in forms and teaching sets according to their destination schools and the style of exam they will sit.
+This helps ensure the delivery of content is appropriate for the individual and encourages a team dynamic, acting as a further level of support for each boy.